henrow5/bank-tech-test/README.md

 This is a small banking program I wrote to meet the specification above.

-Program running in node REPL
+Screenshot of program running in Node REPL

 ![screenshot](./program-demo1.png)